jinhseo/jinhseo.github.io/_pages/about.md

 Hello:wave:, I am a research intern at KIST, working on machine learning and computer vision.

-My research goal is to enable machine to learn and understand the world like human.
+My research goal is to design machines to learn and understand the world like humans.
 It leads me to think about follow-up researches:
 1. Label-efficient learning
 2. Learning from noisy labels